 - Sprinkle with 1 pinch kosher salt and stir-fry until almost cooked.
 Transfer to a plate.

-- Add ½ Tbsp oil and add the pork belly.
+- Add ½ Tbsp oil to the pan and add the pork belly.
 Season with 1 pinch kosher salt and ⅛ tsp freshly ground black pepper.
 Stir-fry until nice and golden brown.

-- Add the bitter melon and the tofu back to the frying pan.
+- Add the bitter melon and the tofu back into the frying pan.

-- Add the katsuo dashi and 1 Tbsp soy sauce and let the liquid evaporate while you toss to combine.
+- Add the katsuo dashi and 1 Tbsp soy sauce.
+Let the liquid evaporate while you toss to combine.

-- Taste and add kosher salt and freshly ground black pepper if necessary.
-Instead of adding more soy sauce, use salt to enhance the flavor.
+- Taste the dish.
+Add kosher salt and freshly ground black pepper, if necessary.
+Use salt to enhance the flavor instead of adding soy sauce.

-- Add the beaten eggs and add to the frying pan.
-Shake the pan to cook the egg and once egg is no longer runny, turn off the heat.
+- Add the beaten eggs to the frying pan and shake it to cook the egg.
+Once the egg is no longer runny, turn off the heat.

-- Transfer to a plate and sprinkle with more katsuobushi (bonito flakes).
+- Transfer to a serving plate and sprinkle with more katsuobushi (bonito flakes).
 Enjoy!

 To Store